TugboatQA/docs/docs/getting-started/create-a-project/index.md

 # Create a Project

 When authenticating to Tugboat for the first time you will be presented with a form to create your first Tugboat Project.
 A Tugboat Project can contain any number of repositories that you want Tugboat to build previews for, and is tied to a subscription model (free or premium).
 Additionally, you can invite users to join a project.
+So it's helpful to think about structuring projects based on these three questions:

+1. What repositories are a part of this project?
+(Often this is just one)
+2. Who will I want to be able to access the Tugboat dashboard for those repositories?
+3. What subscription model will the project need?
+Or put another way, what sort of Tugboat resources do I expect this project to use?

+Based on these answers, you may realize that you want to break things up into more projects, or alternately combine several repositories into a single project.

-Start by giving your Tugboat Project a name.
+Now that you know what your project will consist of, you can give your Tugboat Project a name.

 ![Project Name](_images/project-name.png)